- 1 Fitbit Versa 2: Highlights

 - AMOLED instead of LCD display

 - Always-on option for the display.
-This displays basic information.
-More during the workout.
+This displays basic information and more during the workout.

-- Instead of 3, the Versa 2 has only one button.
+- Instead of 3, Versa 2 only has one button.
 See below for details.

 - Sleep index: Based on heart rate, sleep phases, movement and breathing, a sleep index is created that allows you to track the quality of sleep.

 - Smart alarm clock: uses sleep (light or REM sleep) to detect when a good moment to wake you up is within a 30-minute time window.